 Science moves on

-For political reasons , brain research isolating Internet porn addicts from plain old Internet addicts is not being done.
-However, several brain studies on "Internet addicts" were published after this article was initially written, and all found the same fundamental brain changes as seen in drug addicts.
+For political reasons , brain research isolating Internet porn addicts from plain old Internet addicts has been slow in arriving.
+In addition to the above stduies, over 70 brain studies on "Internet addicts" have been published, and all have found the same fundamental brain changes as seen in drug addicts.
 The studies did not assess what percentage of research subjects were addicted to Internet porn.
 However, it would be illogical to conclude that high levels of Internet porn use cannot change the brain, when junk food, video games, gambling, and "the Internet " have already been proven to do so (see Recent Internet Addiction Studies Include Porn ).

-Those who bellow "pseudoscience " at the mention of Internet porn addiction either have a political agenda or are unaware of recent advances in addiction neuroscience.
+Those who shout "pseudoscience " at the mention of Internet porn addiction either have a political agenda or are unaware of recent advances in addiction neuroscience.

 To summarize the current state of addiction neuroscience: